cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 However, there are also some challenges associated with combining models.
 One challenge is the potential for overfitting.
 If the models used for combination are highly correlated, the final model may simply be combining noise rather than useful information.
 Another challenge is the computational cost.
 Combining multiple models can require significant computing resources, which may be a limitation in some applications.

-In conclusion, combining multiple models is a powerful approach for improving the accuracy and robustness of machine learning models.
+In summary, combining multiple models is a powerful approach for improving the accuracy and robustness of machine learning models.
 Ensemble methods and concatenating feature vectors are two popular methods for combining models, each with their own strengths and weaknesses.
 While there are some challenges associated with combining models, the benefits of increased accuracy and robustness make it a worthwhile technique to consider in many machine learning applications.

 ### Integrating Protein Sequence data and Protein-Protein Interaction data